TobitSoftware/chayns-components/src/react-chayns-swiper/README.md

 # Tapp - Setup Wizard #

-The **Swiper** - Component is part of the **tobit-chayns_component** package.
+The **Swiper** - Component is part of the **chayns-components** package.
 You can install the whole package with the following statement:

-    npm install -D tobit-chayns_components@latest
+    npm install -S chayns-components@latest

 ## Use ##